neerajlovecyber/Raw-Dump-Tool-V2/README.md

 ## How to Use

-    (Instructions on how to download/install the tool if it's available on GitHub)
+    (Instructions on how to download/install the tool)

-    Download the Exe file from here .
+1. Download the Exe file from here [Releases](https://github.com/neerajlovecyber/Raw-Dump-Tool-V2/releases)

-    Install the application and Run as Administrator
+2. Install the application and Run as Administrator.

-    Chose a Location to Dump Files
+3. Choose a Location to Dump Files.

-    Initiate the memory dumping process.
+4. Initiate the memory dumping process (Don't Close the winpmem popup it will close automatically once Dumping is Completed) .

 The tool will analyze the memory contents and generate the dump file.